tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 ## The polling pattern

-Check if there are new or updated orders every polling period, typically 5 minutes, by using the last updated date time stamp of the last fetched order.
+Check if there are new or updated orders or shipments every polling period, typically 5 minutes, by using the last updated date time stamp of the last fetched order or shipment.

 The polling pattern is most suitable for companies with low volume orders, and not willing to invest in a web server, firewall and SSL certificate.